simonwhitaker/gibo/README.md

 Coming soon

-## Tab completion in bash, zsh and fish
+## Tab completion in bash, zsh, fish and Powershell

 See the instructions at: